 EurasiaNet.org provides information and analysis about political, economic, environmental and social developments in the countries of Central Asia and the Caucasus, as well as in Russia, Turkey, and Southwest Asia.

 Based in New York, EurasiaNet.org advocates open and informed discussion of issues that concern countries in the region.
 The web site presents a variety of perspectives on contemporary developments, utilizing a network of correspondents based both in the West and in the region.
 The aim of EurasiaNet.org is to promote informed decision making among policy makers, as well as broadening interest in the region among the general public.

 New Eastern Europe is the exclusive bimonthly news magazine dedicated to Central and Eastern European affairs.
 The project is a joint collaboration between the City of Gdansk, the European Solidarity Center and the Jan Nowak-Jezioranski College of Eastern Europe in Wrocław, Poland.
 The mission of New Eastern Europe is to shape the debate, enhance understanding, and further the dialogue surrounding issues facing the states that were once a part of the Soviet Union or under its influence.
 New Eastern Europe is printed in Poland and distributed worldwide, with subscribers in over 40 countries.
-Learn more about the magazine at: www.neweasterneurope.eu.
+For more information please visit.

 East European Gas Analysis (EEGA) is an independent consulting firm based in Malvern, Pennsylvania, USA.
 It was founded in 1995 by Dr. Mikhail Korchemkin.
 EEGA specializes in cost-benefit and financial analysis of natural gas projects in the former Soviet Union and Eastern Europe.
 EEGA has developed a set of models for the analysis of corporate strategies of Gazprom and independent gas producers in Russia.